-Atal Bihari Vajpayee (25 December 1924 – 16 August 2018) was an iconic leader of the Bharatiya Janata Party (BJP), known for his cultural moderation, liberalism and political reasonableness.
-He became the Prime Minister of India thrice – first in 1996 when he served the term for 13 days, second in 1998 for a period of eleven months, and third time in 1999 for a full term of five years.
-It was during his tenure that India successfully conducted nuclear tests at Pokhran and renewed hopes for peace between India and Pakistan emerged with the start of the New Delhi-Lahore bus service.
-His government has been till date the only non-Congress government to stay in power for five years.
+Atal Bihari Vajpayee (25 December 1924 – 16 August 2018) was an iconic leader of the Bharatiya Janata Party (BJP), known for his cultural moderation, liberalism and political acumen.
+He became the Prime Minister of India thrice – first in 1996 when he served the term for 13 days, second in 1998 for a period of eleven months, and the third time in 1999 for a full term of five years.
+It was during his tenure that India successfully conducted nuclear tests at Pokhran.
+At the same time, renewed hopes for peace between India and Pakistan emerged with the start of the New Delhi-Lahore bus service.
+His government has been the only non-Congress government till date to stay in power for five years.
 Besides being a seasoned politician and outstanding parliamentarian, Atal Bihari Vajpayee was also a renowned poet and a highly popular personality across the political spectrum.

-Atal Bihari Vajpayee was born in a middle-class Brahmin family to Krishna Devi and Krishna Bihari Vajpayee on 25 December, 1924 in Gwalior (Madhya Pradesh).
-His father was a poet and a school teacher.
+Atal Bihari Vajpayee was born in a middle-class Brahmin family to Krishna Devi and Krishna Bihari Vajpayee on December 25, 1924 in Gwalior (Madhya Pradesh).
+His father was a poet and a schoolteacher.
 Vajpayee did his schooling from the Saraswati Shishu Mandir, Gwalior.
-Later, he studied at Victoria College, Gwalior – now Laxmi Bai College, for his graduation.
+Later, he studied at Victoria College, Gwalior – now known as Laxmi Bai College – for his graduation.
 It was at Dayanand Anglo-Vedic College, Kanpur that Vajpayee completed his post-graduation in Political Science.